terascope/blockrouter/README.md

 BlockRouter

-Socket listener that will distribute a Data stream broken up into block to multiple destination ports.
+Socket listener that will distribute a Data stream to multiple destination ports.

-Used for load distribution (round robin) and spliting a single incoming Data stream into multiple streams for additional processing.
+Used for load distribution (round robin) and spliting a single incoming Data stream to multiple backends for additional processing.
 Data is cached on disk prior to distribution.
+The flow of data into the backends is more data block oriented than truly a stream but the effect is the same.